Because You Care About The Environmental Impact

 These savings estimates are based on two people sharing a shower, each taking a ten-minute shower daily.
-If more people are sharing the shower, or they take longer or more frequent showers, you’ll save even more.
-(And check out “The assumptions and math behind our sustainability impact,” below.)
+If more people share the shower or take prolonged or more frequent showers, you’ll save even more.
+(Check out “The assumptions and math behind our sustainability impact” below.)

-High Sierra’s shower heads are made of metal.
-Their core parts are made of solid brass and stainless steel.
-And their tips and other decorative parts are made from heavy-duty aluminum.
-(Their non-metal parts are also made from a quality material: silicone rubber, a non-reactive material widely used in medical and food industry applications.)
+It’s about the materials we use to make our shower.
+High Sierra’s Shower heads are made of metal.
+Their core parts are made of solid brass and stainless steel, and their tips and other decorative parts are made from heavy-duty aluminum.
+Our units’ non-metal parts are made from the highest quality silicone rubber, a non-reactive material widely used throughout the medical and food industry.

-Nearly all other affordably-priced shower heads today are mostly made of plastic.
-(Even many “metal-looking” showerheads just have an ultra-thin plating on top of, and covering up, the plastic.)
+Nearly all other affordably-priced shower heads today are composed primarily of plastic.
+The shower heads with a metal look have an ultra-thin plating as a top coat to cover the plastic.

-Plastic ones are far more breakable, as you know if you’ve ever had to replace one with a chip or crack.
-Each time that you need to junk a broken plastic shower head, that adds waste to landfills – or worse.
-And each time you buy a new plastic shower head means yet more energy use and greenhouse gas emissions from its manufacture, transport, and packaging.
+Plastic shower heads are far more breakable – When a shower head made of plastic has a chip or crack, it needs to be replaced.
+Each time a broken plastic shower head is thrown away, it adds waste to landfills – or worse.
+And each time a new plastic shower head is purchased, it results in more energy use and greenhouse gas emissions from its manufacture, transport, and packaging.

 A 2017 United Nations conference factsheet estimated that plastic waste kills up to 1 million seabirds and 100,000 sea mammals each year, along with deaths to marine turtles and countless fish.
 And we humans are not immune from this impact: we’re increasingly ingesting plastic-related chemicals from the seafood we eat.

-High Sierra’s most popular shower head model is also our smallest: the Classic Plus.
-It literally fits in the palm of your hand.
-At about 3 inches long and 1 inch wide, weighing under 5 ounces, it’s one of the most compact shower heads in the industry.
+High Sierra Showerheads® most popular shower head model is also our smallest: the Classic PLUS™.
+It fits in the palm of your hand.
+Measuring about 3 inches long and 1 inch wide and weighing under 5 ounces, it’s one of the industry’s most compact shower heads.
 Both its physical and carbon footprints are sleek and minimal.

-Yet, the Classic Plus is mighty for its size, drenching you in an invigorating spray of large, heavy, high-energy droplets.
-Even customers with long or thick hair say it powers off shampoo, conditioner, and other hair products better than any other water-conserving shower heads they’ve ever used.
-It’s also one of the best-reviewed fixed shower heads on the market today, with a Top 20 Best Rating on Amazon (among 3,000 competing models) and Best Picks from Business Insider and others!
+Our Classic PLUS™ is mighty for its size, immersing you in an invigorating spray of large, heavy, high-energy droplets.
+Customers with long or thick hair proclaim the shower spray powers off shampoo, conditioner, and other hair products better than any other water-conserving shower heads they’ve ever used.
+The Classic PLUS™ is also one of the best-reviewed fixed shower heads on the market today, with a Top 20 Best Rating on Amazon (among 3,000 competing models) and Best Picks from Business Insider and others!

-Instead of creating oversized rain showers that look impressive – but too often drizzle out a disappointingly anemic spray – we’ve used the power of design to give you an amazing showering experience in a compact package.
+Instead of creating oversized rain showers that look impressive – but too often drizzle out a disappointingly anemic spray – we’ve incorporated our patented technology in our design to give you a fantastic showering experience in a compact package.

 Some shower heads come with lots of extra packaging, some of which will inevitably end up in landfills.
 Ours don’t.

 We don’t encase our products in hard plastic cases for shelf display, which you have to cut away and discard.
-They’re shipped with just enough packaging to arrive at your door in good condition, and nothing else unneeded.
+They’re shipped with just enough packaging to arrive at your door in good condition – and nothing else.

-Our compact Classic Plus model, for instance, is packed in an equally compact cardboard box that’s just big enough to hold and protect it – and not a bit larger.
+Our compact Classic PLUS™ model, for instance, is packed in an equally compact cardboard box that’s just big enough to hold and protect it – and not a bit larger.

 Some vendors claim sustainability benefits without telling you a great deal about their basis.
 At High Sierra, we believe in being upfront – and thorough – around this.
 Here are the assumptions we made; the simple, understandable math we used; and the data on which we relied when calculating your sustainability impact from switching to one of our shower heads: